SILICONE DAMP-COURSE

 TYPICAL PROPERTIES:

 Ab-Tech Damp Proofing Liquid is blended and packaged in South Australia.
-The component chemicals are the best that we can get, having been selected to provide the most effective damp-proofing and to be as safe and user-friendly as we can achieve.
+The component chemicals have been selected to provide the most effective damp-proofing and to be as safe and user-friendly as we can achieve.
 The liquid has little odour and is not aggressive to materials and finishes.
-The formulation avoids benzene and other aromatics, the harmful types of solvents.
-There is no threat to health during application, if used properly and the recommended basic safety precautions, as applicable to all petroleum products, are observed.
+The formulation avoids the dangerous and harmful types of solvents.

 OTHER INJECTION LIQUIDS

 Rising damp in South Australia activates salts in the walls.
-The siloxane liquid that we use was developed to resist such salts and is the best material available for such conditions.
+Our siloxane liquid has been developed to resist such salts and is the best material available for such conditions.
 Some cheaper silicones and older technology liquids such as stearates and siliconates do not have the same degree of salt resistance.

 We use expensive solvent in our liquid that is the safest available and has the least smell.
 Beware that there are cheaper liquids available with harmful solvents that smell bad.